 Keywords: process addictions, counseling, addiction disorders, compulsive behaviors, behavioral addictions

-The neurological changes in the brains of people who engage in gambling, binge eating, and compulsive sex were similar to those brains of persons who abused substances such as alcohol and marijuana.
-Treatment observations and prevalence data, coupled with a growing body of literature suggests the existence of PAs (Smith & Seymour, 2004), also called compulsive behaviors (Inaba & Cohen, 2011), and behavioral addictions (Grant et al., 2010).
-Process addictions may be new to some, however, PAs represent neither a new phenomenon nor do they represent new disorders.
+The neurological changes in the brains of people who engaged in gambling, binge eating, and compulsive sex were similar to those brains of persons who abused substances such as alcohol and marijuana.
+Treatment observations and prevalence data, coupled with a growing body of literature, suggest the existence of PAs (Smith & Seymour, 2004), also called compulsive behaviors (Inaba & Cohen, 2011) and behavioral addictions (Grant et al., 2010).
+PAs may be new to some; however, PAs represent neither a new phenomenon nor new disorders.
 In actuality, PAs have been an area of concern in the addictions field for many years (Grant et al., 2010; Holden, 2001; Martin & Petry, 2005).

 Review of Relevant Literature

-The term disorder is often used interchangeably with the term addictions.
-For example, one of the most widely known and recognizable process addiction is gambling disorder which also is called gambling addiction and pathological gambling (Ashley & Boehlke, 2012; Jamieson, Mazmanian, Penney, Black, & Nguyen, 2011).
-It is believed that gambling disorder will be categorized under Addiction and Related Disorders in the DSM-5 (APA, 2012b), as the diagnosing criteria closely resembles substance use disorder.
+The term disorder is often used interchangeably with the term addiction.
+For example, one of the most widely known and recognizable PA is gambling disorder, which is also called gambling addiction and pathological gambling (Ashley & Boehlke, 2012; Jamieson, Mazmanian, Penney, Black, & Nguyen, 2011).
+It is believed that gambling disorder will be categorized under Addiction and Related Disorders in the DSM-5 (APA, 2012b), as the diagnosing criteria closely resemble substance use disorder.
 In order for one to be diagnosed with gambling disorder, the gambling behavior must disrupt the personal or work life of the affected person and cannot be related to a manic episode (APA, 2000).
-According to Crozier and Sligar (2010) some indicators that one’s social gambling is shifting into a PA include lifestyle changes to accommodate gambling related activities, extreme mood fluctuations related to gambling, justifications for continued gambling, perceptible excitement when discussing gambling, as well as financial indicators such hiding debt and frequently borrowing money.
+According to Crozier and Sligar (2010), some indicators that one’s social gambling is shifting into a PA include lifestyle changes to accommodate gambling-related activities, extreme mood fluctuations related to gambling, justifications for continued gambling, perceptible excitement when discussing gambling, as well as financial indicators such as hiding debt and frequently borrowing money.

-Food addiction, eating addiction, and compulsive eating also are referenced as Binge Eating Disorder (BED) and is another of the PAs that may be revised in the DSM; from the category of Other Conditions (APA, 2000) to Feeding and Eating Disorders in the upcoming edition (APA, 2012c; Wonderlich, Gordon, Mitchell, Crosby, & Engel, 2009).
-Frequent episodes of uninhibited, food consumption beyond the point of fullness must occur without being followed by purging behaviors, such as vomiting or the use of laxatives are characteristics of BED.
-According to Karim and Chaudhri (2012) individuals with BED will typically eat without feeling hungry, spend excessive amounts of time thinking about and obtaining food, and may attempt to hide their eating from others.
-Although some people with BED may be obese or overweight, it must be noted that BED is distinct from other eating disorders as individuals with this condition are mentally and emotionally different from individuals who are obese or overweight (Wonderlich et al., 2009).
+Food addiction, eating addiction, and compulsive eating also are referenced as Binge Eating Disorder (BED) and is another of the PAs that may be revised in the DSM-5, from the category of Other Conditions (APA, 2000) to Feeding and Eating Disorders (APA, 2012c; Wonderlich, Gordon, Mitchell, Crosby, & Engel, 2009).
+Frequent episodes of uninhibited food consumption beyond the point of fullness, without being followed by purging behaviors (e.g., vomiting or the use of laxatives), are characteristics of BED.
+According to Karim and Chaudhri (2012), individuals with BED will typically eat without feeling hungry, spend excessive amounts of time thinking about and obtaining food, and may attempt to hide their eating from others.
+Although some people with BED may be obese or overweight, BED is distinct from other eating disorders, as individuals with this condition are mentally and emotionally different from individuals who are obese or overweight (Wonderlich et al., 2009).

 The term exercise addiction was first introduced by Glasser (1976), who studied long-distance runners and found out that most of them had an obsessive-compulsive disorder.
 Exercise addiction, or sports addiction, is a phenomenon typically found in athletes (McNamara & McCabe, 2012).
 Exercise addiction has been a growing concern for the counseling field for a number of years (Parastatidou, Doganis, Theodorakis, & Vlachopoulos, 2012).
 Exercise dependence, obligatory exercise, compulsive exercise, and excessive exercise are other names for exercise addiction or sports addiction (Parastatidou et al., 2012).
 Training interferes with daily life and is diagnosed with criteria similar to those of substance abuse disorders as well as other PAs.

-Another widely recognized addiction is Internet addiction, also called Internet Use Disorder (APA, 2012d), Internet Use Disorder is not found in the DSM-IV, but is being considered for inclusion in the DSM-5 (APA, 2012d; Ko, Yen, Yen, Chen, & Chen, 2012).
+Another widely recognized addiction is Internet addiction, also called Internet Use Disorder (APA, 2012d), which is not found in the DSM-IV, but is being considered for inclusion in the DSM-5 (APA, 2012d; Ko, Yen, Yen, Chen, & Chen, 2012).
 The criteria used to define this addiction closely match the criteria for substance dependence.
-For example, the use of the Internet becomes a preoccupation or begins to monopolize their time, there is an increased need to obtain positive feelings, social relationships are negatively affected by Internet usage, and a person returns to maladaptive Internet use after a period of abstinence (Smahel, Brown, & Blinka, 2012).
+For example, the use of the Internet becomes a preoccupation or begins to monopolize the individual’s time, there is an increased need to obtain positive feelings, social relationships are negatively affected by Internet usage, and a person returns to maladaptive Internet use after a period of abstinence (Smahel, Brown, & Blinka, 2012).

 Training of Counselors on Process Addictions

 The total sample for our study included 37 counselors who were post-graduate clinicians/counselors.
-The counselors who participated in the study included 59% with a Master’s Degree in Community Counseling/Mental Health Counseling, 8 % with a Master’s Degree in a counseling-related field with a certificate in addiction; 3% with an Educational Specialist degree in a counseling-related field and 22% with a doctorate in a counseling-related field.
-Fifty-eight percent graduated from CACREP Accredited programs with 2009 standards and 3% from CACREP Accredited programs with 2013 standards.
-Thirty percent graduated from a regionally accredited program, but not CACREP Accredited, and 9% graduated from an academic setting that was not regionally accredited or CACREP accredited.
+The counselors who participated in the study included the following: 59% with a master’s degree in community counseling/mental health counseling, 8 % with a master’s degree in a counseling-related field with a certificate in addiction, 3% with an educational specialist degree in a counseling-related field, and 22% with a doctorate in a counseling-related field.
+Fifty-eight percent graduated from CACREP-accredited programs with 2009 standards and 3% from CACREP-accredited programs with 2013 standards.
+Thirty percent graduated from a regionally accredited program that was not CACREP-accredited, and 9% graduated from an academic setting that was not regionally accredited or CACREP-accredited.
 It must be noted that five participants omitted the question regarding accreditation of their most recent counselor education program.

 A survey was developed to obtain counselors’ opinions and experiences with assessing, diagnosing and treating PAs.
-The survey questions were based on a thorough review of the literature and were relevant to the participants’ knowledge of process addictions and their experiences as clinicians.
-The survey questions were developed grounded in current survey methodological research guidelines (Dillman et al., 2009), were sent to all members of the IAAOC Process Addictions Committee to asses for content validity, and finally were revised based on the members’ feedback.
-The survey included both closed- and open-ended questions and was designed to be completed in 10 to 15 minutes.
+The survey questions were based on a thorough review of the literature and were relevant to the participants’ knowledge of PAs and their experiences as clinicians.
+The survey questions were developed in accordance to current survey methodological research guidelines (Dillman et al., 2009), and then the questions were sent to all members of the IAAOC Process Addictions Committee to asses for content validity.
+Finally, they were revised based on the members’ feedback.
+The survey included both closed- and open-ended questions and was designed to be completed in 10–15 minutes.

 A grand tour question is a type of descriptive inquiry that provides information on an experience or phenomenon.
 According to Spradley (1979), using grand tour questions constitutes an emergent quality of the interview process that results in subsequent questions.
 One grand tour question was used: “What are your thoughts or feelings about working with clients who present with PA?”
 In addition to the grand tour question, descriptive survey questions and open-ended text boxes were provided for participants to elaborate on their responses.